The Hard Disk Drive market is forecast to grow at a CAGR of 3.0%, reaching USD 28.9 billion in 2031 from USD 24.9 billion in 2026.

 Growth Drivers

-Cloud computing's maturation intensifies HDD reliance, with providers like AWS and Microsoft channelling investments into exabyte-class storage tiers optimized for HDD economics.
+Cloud computing's maturation intensifies HDD reliance, with providers like AWS and Microsoft channeling investments into exabyte-class storage tiers optimized for HDD economics.
 The hybrid architectures pair SSDs for hot data with HDDs for bulk retention, thereby capturing a major share of enterprise storage deployments.
 Localization policies in regions like the European Union, mandating on-shore data residency under GDPR, further propel HDD installations to comply with sovereignty requirements, elevating import volumes for compliant, high-density units.
-These regulatory tailwinds ensure sustained procurement, as non-compliance risks fines exceed.
+These regulatory tailwinds ensure sustained procurement, as non-compliance risks fines.

 Challenges and Opportunities